From one jeweler to another: Teenage cancer fighter honored, selling handmade bracelets

 CAMP HILL, Pa.
 (WHTM) — Sixteen-year-old Lily Jordan has come face to face with cancer, the Jonas brothers and viral video fame.

-“People recognize special people in this world,” says Ron Leitzel, CEO of Mountz Jewelers.
+“People recognize special people in this world,” said Ron Leitzel, CEO of Mountz Jewelers.

 In a room full of sparkles and splendor, it’s the girl that shares her name with a flower that catches your eye.